Wilcox County Schools Website

 Welcome to Wilcox County Schools.
 Nestled in the rich farmland of southwest central Georgia, WCS sits approximately 160 miles south of Atlanta, 130 miles north of Tallahassee and 111 east of Columbus, Georgia.

 WCS has a rich tradition of academics, athletics, and the arts.
-The lone high school in the county, Wilcox County High School, has traditionally boasted some of the highest graduation rates in the local RESA district.
-Just this past fall, juniors at WCHS scored the highest on the Georgia High School Writing Test when compared to other high schools in the RESA district.
+The lone high school in the county, Wilcox County High School, has traditionally boasted some of the highest graduation rates and writing test scores in the local RESA district.

 In athletics, WCHS varsity sports have established a winning reputation, winning a 2009 State Championship in football.
-The school mascot, the Patriots, is synonymous with success: hosting a state semi-final in football this season, playing in the state finals in boys basketball this season, and having a former football player now starting in the NFL.
+The school mascot, the Patriots, is synonymous with success: recently hosting a state semi-final in football, playing in the state finals in boys basketball, and having a former football player now starting in the NFL.

 In the arts, WCHS has repeatedly placed regionally in One Act Play and Literary, and the elementary school, Wilcox County Elementary School, has placed on the state level in the Georgia Movie Academy competition.